Hydrodynamic torque transmission of fluid couplings protects belts, motors and drives.

 The 500 TPXL is rated for speeds of 1,200 to 1,800 rpm and a power range of 250 to 600 kW.
 As a self-contained system, the coupling permits quick and straightforward installation to avoid long production interruptions.

-Filed Under: Fittings and Couplings, Fluid Power World Magazine Articles, Slider
+Filed Under: Fittings, Couplings & Adapters, Fluid Power World Magazine Articles, Slider